 Continuing Education Information

-Mining engineers need to be licensed before they can work in the public or private sectors.
+Mining engineers need to be licensed before they can work in public or private sectors.
 Most states require mining engineers to graduate from an accredited program and work under supervision for several years before taking a written exam.
-Some states ask engineers to complete continuing education programs in order to retain their licenses.
+Some states mandate continuing education credits for renewal.